LadybirdBrowser/ladybird.org/README.md

 ## Adding Content

-All content is parsed througha zod type validator during the build step to ensure all necessary frontmatter fields like `Title`, `Author`, or `Date` are filled out and compliant, if you get an error with validation it should explain what rule you broke such as missing a field or crossing the maximum length.
+All content is parsed through a zod type validator during the build step to ensure all necessary front matter fields like `Title`, `Author`, or `Date` are filled out and compliant, if you get an error with validation it should explain what rule you broke such as missing a field or crossing the maximum length.

 ### Posts